 The business impact of this is significant: Gallup finds there is a 3.9 times earnings per share (EPS) growth rate difference between top and bottom-quartile organisations with high employee engagement and low or average employee engagement.
 Meanwhile Gallup also finds employers themselves reporting engaged staff boost productivity by 18% and profitability by 12%.
 (When US firm Best Buy improved engagement levels by 10%, it increased profits per employee by $2,400 (£1,500)).

 In fact all the data suggests by solving engagement, so much more follows: that engaged staff are happier; they take less sickness absence; they stay longer and positively impact attrition levels; provide a better customer experience, and want to grow with the business too.
-They even have less workplace accidents.
+They even have fewer workplace accidents.

 Given all this though, it begs the question – why is it, employee engagement is still something organisations are still failing to get right?